-Mrs. Piggle-Wiggle lives in an upside-down house, and she always has freshly baked cookies.
-And, she knows everything there is to know about children.
+Mrs. Piggle-Wiggle lives in an upside-down house and always has freshly baked cookies.
+And she knows everything there is to know about children.
 When one of the children in the story is misbehaving, Mrs. Piggle-Wiggle has the perfect cure.
 And her hilarious solutions always work!

 The Tale of Despereaux

 Despereaux Tilling is a mouse in love with music, stories, and a princess named Pea.
 A rat called Roscuro lives in the darkness and wants a world filled with light.
 And Miggery Sow is a serving girl who has a simple wish.
 These three characters embark on a fantastical journey and come to find one another…and each other’s help.